 To win a presidential election, a candidate must obtain more than 50% of the total valid votes cast.
-So, any time a winner does not emerge, a run-off election will be held for the candidates who obtained the two highest number of votes within twenty-one (21) days, until one candidate eventually obtains the required percentage of votes.
+So, any time a winner does not emerge, a run-off election will be held (after having eliminated weaker candidates) within twenty-one (21) days, until one candidate eventually obtains the required percentage of votes.

-A person is deemed elected as Vice-President when the presidential candidate who designated him or her as the running mate is duly elected.
+A person is deemed elected as Vice-President when the Presidential candidate who designated him or her as the running mate is duly elected.